mantidproject/reports/DevelopmentSetup.md

 A blank template file is provided in [blank.env](blank.env) to aid in creation of a file for development.
-To create a local copy run the following from the root of this repository clone:
+To create a local copy run the following from the root of this repository clone (use Git Bash on Windows):

 ```sh
 cp blank.env .env